 So why not rent gear?
 Or better yet, rent gear that’s shipped to your home or destination?
 Yes, please!

 I had already known about Get Outfitted, a Colorado company based in Colorado Springs that rents ski clothing and accessories, and then mails it to your home or resort.
 So when they launched a camping version in June, I couldn’t sign up fast enough.

-I ordered online the Family 4 Camper, with enough Kelty gear for two kids and two adults, including a four-person tent, four sleeping pads and two of each adult and child sleeping bags, which arrived neatly at my front door.
+I ordered online the Family 4 Camper, with enough Kelty gear for two kids and two adults, including a durable four-person family tent, four sleeping pads and two of each adult and child sleeping bags, which arrived neatly at my front door.
 Bonus: The box also included two goodie bags (stuff sacks) containing face wipes, lip balm and more.
 The kids swiped them before I could blink.